cartwrightian/cfnassist/README.md

 -----------------
 You can delete a stack created with cfnassit using the following command:

-`cfnassist.sh -env Dev -build 1223 -delete ./templateFile.json`
+`cfnassist -env Dev -build 1223 -delete ./templateFile.json`

 This will delete the stack that was created from the templateFile.json file with the build number 1223.